wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

-Unattended ssh based operating system installer for Ubuntu 20.04 LTS (Focal), with buildin recovery image, root storage on luks encrypted zfs, initrd with ssh luks support, other specialized storage layouts.
+Unattended ssh based operating system installer for Ubuntu 20.04 LTS (Focal), with buildin recovery image, root storage on luks encrypted zfs and other specialized storage layouts, initrd with ssh support for remote luks open of encrypted data

 **Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.